StatMixedML/gbdt-explained/index.md

 ## A Worked Regression Example

 This example demonstrates, step by step, how a modern GBDT (e.g., LightGBM/XGBoost) uses gradients and Hessians to choose splits and compute leaf values.
-It clarifies two common misconceptions: (i) leaf values are not simple averages of targets, and (ii) the model fits the negative gradient of the loss (pseudo-residuals), not the raw residuals for arbitrary losses.
+It clarifies two common misconceptions: (i) leaf values are not simple averages of targets, and (ii) the model fits the negative gradient of the loss (pseudo-residuals), not the raw residuals.

 ### Data and Initialization